 Read with your assignment topic or question in mind.
 Aim to get a better understanding of the ideas you brainstormed during your planning.
 Ask yourself what you must find out when reading the text.

-As you're reading, remember that your goal is to write an essay that answers your question.
+As you're reading, remember that your goal is to write an assignment that answers your question.
 Focus on that, rather than on reproducing what a particular author says about their question.

 Many students take notes by highlighting or underlining passages in a text.
 There are two problems with this approach.